Course Planning Considerations

 - The educational format of the course must be appropriate for the setting, objectives, and desired results of the course.

-- View CE Educational Formats to explore various educational formats and when to use them and/or to confirm that the educational formats in consideration for your course are appropriate.
+- View Educational Strategies to explore various educational formats and when to use them and/or to confirm that the educational formats in consideration for your course are appropriate.

 - The course must be developed in the context of desirable attributes of the healthcare team.

-- The course must be independent of commercial interests and the content free from promotion and commercial bias, as required by the ACCME Standards for Integrity and Independence in Accredited CE (formerly known as Standards of Commercial Support).
+- The course must be independent of commercial interests and the content free from promotion and commercial bias, as required by the ACCME Standards for Integrity and Independence in Accredited CE.

 - The course must be evaluated to analyze the changes in the target audience’s skills, performance, or patient outcomes as a result of the course.

-As part of the planning process, we will collaborate with you to to confirm and document that the course is planned, implemented, and evaluated in accordance with accreditation criteria.
+As part of the planning process, we will collaborate with you to to confirm and document that the course is planned, implemented, and evaluated in accordance with accreditation criteria and OCPD policy.

-IMPORTANT: If your course has already been fully developed, planned, agenda finalized and/or promotional information has already been distributed, the course is not eligible for certificaiton by OCPD.
-OCPD will be integrally involved in the design and development of all educational courses that it certifies for CE credit.
-An OCPD Educational Team will work with you to develop your CE course.
-Your Ed Team will be in contact with you throughout the process to ensure that your CE course is fully compliant with all applicable requirements.
+If your course has already been fully developed, and/or promotional information has already been distributed, the course is likely not eligible for certification by OCPD.
+OCPD will be integrally involved in the design and/or review, including any necessary modifications to existing content, of all educational courses that it certifies for CE credit.

 If your course is less than 6 months away, OCPD may still be able to work with you but don’t delay in completing the Request for Course Certification.